stansonhealth/codeartifact-plugin/README.md

 **Note:** Because Gradle does not provide hooks for configuring Repositories within a BuildScript block, this plugin is unable to configure the credentials

-## Advanates/Features
+## Advantages/Features

-Besides setting credentials for all repositories, this plugin provides the following advantages:
+Besides setting credentials for all repositories, this plugin provides the following advantages/features:

 - Supports JDK 1.8 and greater
 - Dynamically determines whether the publishing plugin is present and configures credentials accordingly.
 It does